edge-servers/immunity-docs/tutorials/demo.rst

 - openvpn (management tunnel, needed for active checks and push operations)
-- openwisp-config
+- immunity-config
-- openwisp-monitoring (and its dependency netjson-monitoring)
+- immunity-monitoring (and its dependency netjson-monitoring)

 The easiest thing is to use the following commands: